LinyenC/optimal-baseflow-regionalization/README.md

     Contains the runoff data for the basins used in this study.
   - **ResTab.mat**
     Contains the optimal parameter values (N) for the SMM for each basin.

-- **RF2.pkl, RF3.pkl, RF4.pkl**
-  Random forest models used in this study for predicting the parameter N.

 - **run_Nprediction.py**
   Python script for predicting the parameter N using the provided random forest models.